Mat1020/RaspPi-LED/README.md

 As you can notice, the LED is connected to positive and negative energies to light up the LED, but there's a resistor in the way of one of the energies.
 This is because **the LED can't handle all the energy, meaning that it would damage the LED**, possible leading to not working.
 Instead, use a **resistor** (type of resistor depends on the resistance, power rating, and other factors of the circuit) **to limit the current flowing through the LED**.

-From the Raspberry Pi GPIO Pins,
+From the Raspberry Pi GPIO Pins, we're using GND and GPIO 17 pins.
+The GND pin stand for _ground pin_, which it basicly means it's a **power scource**.
+In contrast, the GPIO 17 pin can be used for **multiple functions**.
+It can be used for

 ## Programming the Code
 For this project's code, we'll be using **Python** and the **gpiozero module**.
 We'll be using **3 commands**